matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Home Directory**

-- Upon login the user is placed in their home directory.
+- Upon a login the user placed in their home directory.
-- If that directory does not exist, they are placed in `/`.
+- If that directory does not exist, they are placed in **/**.

 **Shell**

 - The shell will be executed when a user logs in.
-- A list of available shells are in `/etc/shells`.
+- A list of available shells are in **/etc/shells**.
 - The shell doesn't have to be a shell.
 - To prevent interactive use of an account, use **/usr/sbin/nologin** or **/bin/false** as the shell.
 - Shells can be command line applications.